 - Super User Surcharge – over 400% of your baseline

 When you power your home with solar, you lower the amount you use from the grid.
 Now changes are needed to protect SDG&E profits.
 And the changes are…

 Time of Use are periods in the day when electricity is charged at higher rates.
 If you use electricity during the peak periods, you’ll be charged more than if you use it off-peak.
 It’s like movie tickets or TV advertising.

 In 2020, TOU rates are mandatory for residential SDG&E customers for those who go solar.

 What does that mean for you?

 It means that the sooner you go solar, the better.
 SDG&E will never cease to scheme new ways to secure its profits.
 The price of solar is going down.
-Compare this – in 2010, the cost of solar installation was around $10 per kW, in 2015 if was halved to around $5 and now it’s a little over $4.
-On the other hand, prices of grid electricity will continue their upward trend.
+Compare this – in 2010, the cost of solar installation was around $10 per kW, in 2015 if it was halved to around $5 and now it’s a little over $4.
+On the other hand, the prices of grid electricity will continue their upward trend.
 With the current changes at SDG&E, you may not be able to save as much as you would if you had gone solar before 2017 or before 2016, but you will definitely save a lot of energy and money if you go solar as soon as possible.

 If you are considering the switch to solar, reach out to Action Solar.
 We’d be happy to give you a free estimate and answer all your burning questions about your residential solar project.
 Let’s talk!